 In enacting HIPAA in 1996, Congress mandated the establishment of Federal standards for the privacy of individually identifiable health information.
-HIPAA compliments and supplements other state and federal confidentiality laws including health care professional licensing laws as well as other confidentiality policies of Birkam Health Center (BHC) and Ferris State University (FSU).
+HIPAA compliments and supplements other state and federal confidentiality laws including health care professional licensing laws as well as other confidentiality policies of the University Eye Center (UEC) at the Michigan College of Optometry (MCO) and Ferris State University (FSU).

-HIPAA, as it is reflected and applied in this policy, requires health care providers including Birkam Health Center to implement various activities such as:
+HIPAA, as it is reflected and applied in this policy, requires health care providers including UEC to implement various activities such as: